-If you are concerned about a neighbouring high hedge please read the following leaflet published by the Office of the Deputy Prime Minister (ODPM) - Over the Garden Hedge (new window).
-This leaflet explains how to settle your hedge differences without involving Flintshire County Council.
+If you are concerned about a neighbouring high hedge please read the following leaflet published by the Office of the Deputy Prime Minister (ODPM) - Over the Garden Hedge.
+This leaflet explains how to settle your hedge differences without involving Flintshire County Council and this process must be attempted before a complaint can be made to the Council.

 Making a complaint

 Please send your completed complaint form along with fee (cheques payable to Flintshire County Council) to Chief Planning Services Officer, Flintshire County Council, County Hall, Mold.
 CH7 6NF.
-Or alternatively deliver it by hand to the Environment Reception, Entrance 3.
+Or alternatively deliver it by hand to the Main Reception, County Hall.

 Is there a general right to light?